vbhat1976/terraform-workshop/exercises/04/README.md

 Since the tfstate files are just JSON files, given the appropriate level of motivation, you could parse it directly to get the information you need.
-I don't really consider this a feature of terraform, but rather a side-effect of the way state files and setup, so we won't be doing this in this exercise.
+I don't really consider this a feature of terraform, but rather a side-effect of the way state files exist, so we won't be doing this in this exercise.

 ### Finishing this exercise